jlursenbach/CPSC-362-summer-group/use_cases.md

 "Primary Actor": "User",
 "Pre-condition": "User has selected a stock",
-"Post condtion": "User is able to view data related to the selected stock", "Main success scenario": "1: user selects a stock
+"Post condtion": "User is able to view data related to the selected stock", "Main success scenario": {1: "User selects a stock from a list of stocks", 2: "system displays data related to selected stock"}
-                          2: systems displays data related to the stock" }
+}

 {Anthony's User Case}